xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 ### L3 Interface and Subinterface Scale

+For L3 main interfaces, it is the number of physical interfaces present on a particular fixed or modular chassis, whatever the speed.
+Please note for breakout, it is counted as the number of interfaces after the breakout.

 L3 subinterfaces scale is both per interface and per system, relevant limits are:

 L3 subinterfaces <= 2000